Skip to Main Content Skip to Main Navigation Skip to Footer

 Accessible Course Content:

 Instructors are reminded to insure that all course content is accessible for every student.
-For information on locating, the purchasing of captioned media or having captions added to videos or internet clips, please see, Access to Course Content: Guidelines for Captioning Audiovisuals on the SAS website under Faculty and Staff Information.
+For information on locating, purchasing, or having captions added to videos or internet clips, refer to Access to Course Content: Guidelines for Captioning Audiovisuals.

 Physical Access: